-Degree Level Expectations Program Learning Outcomes Appropriate Degree Requirement & Assessment This degree is awarded to students who have demonstrated the following: By the end of this program, students will be able to: Align courses with the Program Learning Objectives. dologies Show a strong grounding in key concepts and skills.
-A sequence of foundational courses beginning in first year with EECS courses Introduction to Computer Science (EECS 1012) and Building Interactive Systems (EECS 1720), taken in parallel with AMPD course Introduction to Interactive Digital Media (DATT 1000). f Metho b.
-Demonstrate critical thinking, analytical skills and creative approaches in solving problems, integrating appropriate aspects of the field.
+Degree Level Expectations This degree is awarded to students who have demonstrated the following: Appropriate Degree Requirement & Assessment Align courses with the Program Learning Objectives. odologies a.
+Understand and demonstrate the methods of Show a strong grounding in key concepts and skills.
+A sequence of foundational courses beginning in first year with EECS courses Introduction to Computer Science (EECS 1012) and Building Interactive Systems (EECS 1720), taken in parallel with AMPD course Introduction to Interactive Digital Media (DATT 1000). of Metho creative approaches in solving problems, integrating appropriate aspects of the field.
 This includes applying skills in both technological and creative processes to the planning and execution of digital media projects.
 Understand and employ techniques, formats and styles of relevant practices.
-Core courses cover the theory and practice of interactive and other computer- based creative media such as Media Signal Processing (DATT 2935) and Physical Computing I and II (DATT 2000 and 2010).
+Core courses cover the theory and practice of interactive and other computer-based creative media such as Media Signal Processing (DATT 2935) and Physical Computing I and II (DATT 2000 and 2010).
 A menu of additional practicum or hybrid studio/studies courses on Digital Media forms and techniques.
-2. Knowledge o science, including its mathematical foundations; an understanding of the central role of algorithms and data structures; facility in a range of programming constructs, paradigms, languages; and knowledge of software development best practices. d.
-Understand and apply the techniques, formats, styles and activation of technology based practice in creative coding systems.
+2. Knowledge d.
+Understand and apply the techniques, formats, styles and aesthetics of technology-based practice in the arts, including the ability to integrate interactivity and electronic components.
+Understand and employ concepts and techniques of computer science.
+Understand and employ techniques in a range of programming languages and creative coding systems.
 Understand and carry out the development of a project within a team.
+Core EECS courses such as Fundamentals of Data Structures (EECS 2011).
 A menu of additional courses in computer science employ concepts and techniques e.g. for Interactive Systems in User Interfaces (EECS 3461).
+Both EECS and AMPD courses develop skills in progamming with EECS courses focussing on more tradiational languages including Java and C, and AMPD courses on creative coding systems including Max, Processing, JavaScript, and OpenFrameworks.
+Courses throughout the program and in particular Digital Media Collaborative Project Development (DATT 3700) require students to work in teams. e.
+Work effectively in a team context in which team member skills are complementary and overlapping.